ignatevdev/universal-webpack-boilerplate/README.md

 	In this file you can override any variable defined inside src/config/default.js following the same name path

-3. Create an empty file called .env inside the root of the project In this file you can define any PATH variables which you don't want to specify every time you run the server
+3. Create an empty file called .env inside the root of the project.
+In this file you can define any PATH variables which you don't want to specify every time you run the server

 	For more - see [this](https://github.com/motdotla/dotenv)